On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Notation and Preliminaries

 \paragraph{Transformer.} The Transformer architecture is widely used in many applications recently.
 Most of them can be expressed by the building blocks stated previously.
 To illustrate this, we take GPT-3 (\cite{brown2020languagemodelsfewshotlearners} referred to as GPT below) as an example here.
 A single block in GPT can be expressed as

 Matrices $W_1,W_2^\top\in\R^{d\times d'}$.
-Besides, $\LN$ applying to a seqeunce means applying separately to each input vector, i.e. the layer norm of the $i$-th vector is $\LN(a)_i=\LN(a_i)$.
-In plain text, $\TF$ is an $\Attn$ followed by a two-layer MLP, wrapped with Pre-LayerNorm respectively, and GPT is compositions of several $\TF$s.
+Besides, $\LN$ applying to a sequence means applying separately to each input vector, i.e. the layer norm of the $i$-th vector is $\LN(a)_i=\LN(a_i)$.
+In plain text, $\TF$ is an $\Attn$ followed by a two-layer MLP, each wrapped with Pre-LayerNorm, and GPT is a composition of several $\TF$s.